m3g4p0p/from-html/README.md

 import fromHTML from 'from-html'
 ```

-## API
+## Usage

 ```
 fromHTML(htmlString [, options])
 ```

-The values of the `ref` attributes will get mapped to the property names of the returned object; it's also possible to get an array of elements (not a node list!) by appending square brackets to the `ref` name.
-Example:
+The values of the `ref` attributes will get mapped to the property names of the returned object; it's also possible to get an array of elements (not a node list!) by appending square brackets to the `ref` name:

 ```javascript
 const names = ['Jane', 'John', 'Jimmy']